With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSaint Alphonsus Behavioral Health Services is a mental health treatment center in Boise, ID, located at 131 North Allumbaugh Street, 83704 zip code area.
 Saint Alphonsus Behavioral Health Services provides hospital inpatient treatment and outpatient treatment.
-Saint Alphonsus Behavioral Health Services offers activity therapy, cognitive behavioral therapy and group therapy to young adults, adults and children / adolescents.
+Saint Alphonsus Behavioral Health Services offers cognitive behavioral therapy, group therapy and psychotropic medication to children / adolescents, adults and young adults.
 Saint Alphonsus Behavioral Health Services also supports children/adolescents with serious emotional disturbance.
 Additional services at Saint Alphonsus Behavioral Health Services consist of suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.